vincentracine/pocketjs/README.md

+## Update Dec 2020 ##
+This library is still being **actively** used by myself and others.
+I have not needed to make any bug fixes or changes as of yet.
+I've been using this library across countless production builds for both personal products (https://www.automify.co.uk/ and https://www.statusapp.io/) and companies I've worked for.

 # PocketJS
 Pocket is a high performance web storage library.
 It provides an API which resembles MongoDB's proven syntax and provides a powerful lightweight abstraction from the complexity of web storage.
 Pocket supports multiple methods of storage including